huggingface/transformers/docs/source/training.rst

       a detailed colab notebook which uses ``Trainer`` to train a masked language model from scratch on Esperanto.

-    * `Transformers Notebooks <./notebooks.html>`_ which contain dozens of example notebooks from the community for training and using Transformers on a variety of tasks.
+    * `🤗 Transformers Notebooks <./notebooks.html>`_ which contain dozens
+      of example notebooks from the community for training and using 🤗 Transformers on a variety of tasks.